By J. Sheridan Le Fanu

 Strange story to tell

-When I ( Anne Baily) was a child, there lived a man named Teigue O’Neill, who had a strange story to tell about the earl.
+When I , Ann Baily, was a child, there lived a man named Teigue O’Neill, who had a strange story to tell about the earl.

-He was a smith, and his forge stood on the brow of the hill, overlooking the lake, on a lonely part of the road to Cahir Conlish.
+He was a smith, and his forge stood on the brow of the hill, overlooking the lake.
+It was on a lonely part of the road to Cahir Conlish.
 One bright moonlight night, he was working very late, and quite alone.
-The clink of his hammer, and the wavering glow reflected through the open door on the bushes at the other side of the narrow road, were the only tokens that told of life and vigil for miles around.
+The clink of his hammer, and its glow were reflected through the open door onto the bushes across the road.
+These were the only tokens that told of life and vigil for miles around.